 Celestine is the classic protagonist, and by entering this hermetic environment she becomes the agent for change, for the household and for herself.
 There is some level of self loathing in Celestine, the result of working in “many houses” filled with “filthy souls”, Renoir gives the impression she’s been corrupted in the process.
 Celestine resolves to “put the masters in their place”, and that “I’m going to use them”, which means utilising all the charms she possesses.
 Celestine has learned to use her feminine wiles and allure to climb the slippery ladder of options available to a working class girl, and has been perverted in the doing, asking herself during the initial journey to the house, “What’s wrong with me”?
 Eventually Celestine sees that she’s as much in need of redemption as the pathetic George, and that she may not be as natural an ally to Joseph as it appeared.

-Renoir used a theatrical, rather than naturalistic tone and setting, revelling in the studio artificiality of the Hollywood set.
+Renoir used a theatrical, rather than naturalistic tone and setting, revelling in the studio artificiality of the Hollywood set, using the artifice to his advantage.
 The technique emphasised the claustrophobic dimension of the hermetic world into which Celestine entered, the isolation the family has fashioned for itself, contrasted with Celestine’s contact with the local villagers, who live as a connected community.
 Renoir avoids overt politics in the film, and his subtle nod to the French Revolution in the closing sequence would almost certainly have gone over the heads of the communist witch hunters then heating up the political landscape in Hollywood, but the climate soon saw Renoir take his leave, avoiding HUAC’s attentions.

 Renoir’s casting proved to be as sound as usual, with Goddard a standout as the wily Celestine.
 Meredith has great fun with his character’s eccentricities and Francis Lederer is fine as the loathsome valet, bringing an intensity and conviction to Joseph’s dark heart.
 The coldness of the Laniere’s fastness is deathlessly realised by Judith Anderson’s taut and thin lipped performance, and by the fey bewilderment adopted by Hurd Hatfield.
 Renoir’s wonderful flair with his actors generally led to fine ensembles, and this effort continued the tradition, and in fact most of his American work involved larger groups.
 Only his next (and last) American film, the under-rated Woman on the Beach involved a smaller, three-sided relationship.

 The quality and the depth of achievement from Renoir during his exile belied the oft held assumption that his American period was an arid and uninspired time.
-Perhaps in contrast with the genre defining results of his ’30’s poetic realist phase, and by the startling late bloom of his colour period in the ‘50’s, it was a lesser thing, but examining them today they feel dense and interesting, and any Renoir is a joy to be cherished.
+Perhaps in contrast with the genre defining results of his 1930's Poetic Realist phase, and by the startling late bloom of his colour period in the 1950’s, it was a lesser thing, but examining them today they feel dense and interesting, and any Renoir is a joy to be cherished.